 — there is no formula for good writing

 If you’re interested in submitting to us, do it through our submission manager here.
+If you have questions or comments, send them to Luke at luke [at] around [hypen] around [dot] com.
 If you want to know what our editors are looking for individually, keep reading.

 You are only a writer when you are writing.
 Barry Hannah said, “[Writing is] a need to listen to the orchestra of the living.”
 So do that.
 Write hard and clear about what hurts.
 Listen and question and challenge whatever surrounds you since the very act requires unadulterated doubt.
 It’s throwing a typewriter into the Aegean Sea when you’re done because there’s a certain violence to the process—a clean direct and polished violence—because nothing, even you, is ever fully at rest.